silvery107/aris-xyz-platform/README.md

 ## TODO

-- Change trap planner for E,R cmds.
+- Update trap planner for E and R cmds.

 ## Hardware